 Finally, some blogs are also opting to sell banners or sponsored messages on their feed directly.
 John Chow

-and Marketing Pilgrim
+and Marketing Pilgrim are two examples.

 9. Sponsors for Single Columns or Events